indico/indico/doc/guides/VideoServicesGuides/ManagerOverview/ManagerOverview.rst

 Some plug-ins can have a “pending” state.
-In particular, *Recording Request* and *Webcast Request* have the concept of “pending” requests, which means requests that have been submitted to our responsibles, but have not yet been accepted or rejected.
+In particular, *Recording Request* and *Webcast Request* have the concept of “pending” requests, this means requests that have been submitted to our responsibles, but have not yet been accepted or rejected.

-Checking the *Show only pending* option will filter the results so that only pending requests are shown.
+Checking the *Show only pending* option will filter the results such that only pending requests are shown in the results area.

 ~~~~~~~~~~~~~~~~~~~~~~~
 Restrict by category id